selloween/docker-multi-wordpress/README.md

 This setup let's you focus on developing your WordPress Theme and/or Plugin without the headaches of changing file permissions, ownerships and UIDs.

+The only requirement for this setup is Docker and Docker Compose installed on your system.
+This configuration was sucessfully tested using ``Docker version 18.05.0-ce`` and ``docker-compose version 1.21.2``

 ## Project Structure

 ```